-4 big reasons you should be eating more fiber
+Big reasons you should be eating more fiber

 Try these easy ways to add this vital nutrient into your diet every day.

-What’s more, while fiber travels through your body, it feeds your gut microbiome, home to trillions of microbial cells that nourish the colon, eliminate toxins, produce nutrients, balance hormones, lower inflammation, and support your immune system.
+What’s more, as fiber travels through your body, it feeds your gut microbiome, home to trillions of microbial cells that nourish the colon, eliminate toxins, produce nutrients, balance hormones, lower inflammation, and support your immune system.
 If you don’t feed the microbiome properly, harmful bacteria grow, which can lead to a variety of illnesses.
 "We say a pregnant woman is eating for two," says Dr. Breakey, "but we should really think that each of us is eating for 30 trillion and one."

 Fiber in your diet

 Adding too much fiber too quickly may cause a few unpleasant side effects like bloating, flatulence, or gas.
 If you experience any of these, add fiber-rich foods to your diet slowly and be sure to drink plenty of water.
+Once your body gets used to more fiber, you may find it easier to gradually increase the amount you eat.

 A high-fiber diet plan